Peter Nguyen Van Hung

-Father Peter Nguyen Van Hung (Phêrô Nguyễn Văn Hùng; 阮文雄 (Ruǎn Wénxióng); born 1958) is a Vietnamese Australian Catholic priest and human rights activist in Taiwan.
+Peter Nguyen Van Hung (Phêrô Nguyễn Văn Hùng; 阮文雄 (Ruǎn Wénxióng); born 1958) is a Vietnamese Australian Catholic priest and human rights activist in Taiwan.
 He was recognized by the United States Department of State as a "hero acting to end modern day slavery".

 Early life

 Peter Nguyen Van Hung grew up in a lower-middle-class family outside of Bình Tuy Province in South Vietnam, with two brothers and five sisters.
 His father was a fisherman, but died after a long battle with illness, forcing his mother, a devout Catholic with roots in the country's north, to become the family's main breadwinner.
-Peter Nguyen Van Hung himself followed in his mother's faith and devotion.
-He was an admirer of Saint Francis of Assisi, and reportedly stole food from his own family to feed to the poor.
+Peter Nguyen Van Hung himself followed in his mother's faith.

-He left Vietnam in 1979 on an overcrowded boat; rescued by a Norwegian ship after just 36 hours and taken to Japan, he joined the Missionary Society of St. Columban upon his arrival.
+He left Vietnam in 1979 on an overcrowded boat; rescued by a Norwegian ship after just 36 hours and taken to Japan, he joined the Missionary Society of St. Columban upon his arrival there.

 He lived in Japan for three years, studying and taking a variety of jobs to support himself, including as a highway repairman, steel factory worker, and gravedigger.
 He first came to Taiwan in 1988 as a missionary, after which he went to Sydney, New South Wales, Australia, to study at a seminary.
 He was ordained in 1991 and returned to Taiwan the following year (in 1992).